Pazdikan/dbd-xp-farm/README.md

+# Easy Anti Cheat detection

+> [!CAUTION]
+> Recently another python project (auto skillcheck hitter), which I've been inspired by, has been receiving reports about EAC bans.
+This is most likely due to how keypresses are sent to the system.

+**I'm keeping this repository public for educational purposes only.**

+**DO NOT USE THIS SCRIPT EVEN IN CUSTOM GAMES!**

+# Old feature description:

 ## Key Features
 - ✨ **Anti-AFK System**: Smart movement patterns to prevent disconnection
 - 🛡️ **Anti-Banner Protection**: Handles disconnections and loading screen issues